Why Study Anthropology?

 - Federal Government Policy Analyst

 - Policy Scientist

 Visit our Careers page for more information on career areas for anthropology graduates.

-Online information sessions for prospective students will be posted on our Events page when they are scheduled.
+Online and in-person information sessions for prospective students will be posted on our Events page when they are scheduled.

 - Watch video: 10 reasons to study Anthropology at UTM